 Note that since Hurricane Irma, an alternative ferry dock (pictured above, the “Gateway Dock”) is being used.
 This requires a bit more time for parking and walking to the dock about three blocks away.

-Personal bicycles can be transported on ferry for $10 fee (but space is very limited, first come, first serve).
-Rent a bike for $16 from ferry company (also first come, first serve, adult-sized bikes only).
+Personal bicycles can be transported on ferry for $10 fee (but space is very limited, only ten bikes per ferry).
+However you can now reserve a ferry space for your personal bike in advance.
+Bike rentals are $16 from ferry company (also first come, first serve, adult-sized bikes only).
 Note that rented bikes are not allowed to be ridden on the beach.

 How Much Are Ferry Tickets?